RepoDynamics/PyPackIT/docs/website/source/index.md

 and grow through the help and support of great members like you.
 If you are interested in joining the {{ ccc.name }} community, head over to our contribution guide to learn more about how you can help.
-From sharing your feedback and ideas or becoming a collaborator and helping us develop the project, to spreading the word and helping us reach more people or becoming a sponsor and supporting the project financially, we highly appreciate all your contributions!
+From sharing feedback and ideas or becoming a collaborator and helping us develop the project, to spreading the word and helping us reach more people or becoming a sponsor and supporting the project financially, we highly appreciate all your contributions!
 :::

-:::{card} About: Unveiling the {{ ccc.name }} Story
+:::{card} About
 :link: about/index.html
 :img-top: /_static/img/icon/about.svg
 :text-align: center